We all have a role to play in helping to conserve water. Learn what you can do cut back on water use and potentially save a few dollars along the way!

 Saving water can be done with simple changes.
 See water saving tips at saveourwater.com.

-Greywater and rainwater can be used to irrigate your yard.
-Greywater Action Network provides classes in the bay area on how to install a “laundry-to-landscape” greywater system and how to harvest rainwater.
+Rainwater can be used to irrigate your yard.
 Rain barrels can be purchased with the help of our City’s rebate program to store rainwater for those not so rainy days.

 Monitor your water usage.
 Learn how to read your meter to see how much water you are using and check for leaks.